anilkumar1392/EssentialFeedRevised/EssentialFeedRevised/UI + Presentation Module+ Readme/UI_Lecrture_07/Lecture_07.md

 The ADAPTER’S job is to know how to make a request.
 The actual conversion of conceptual objects or data is a distinct, complex task that can be placed in its own object, making them both much easier to understand.
 A translator can be a lightweight object that is instantiated when needed."—Eric Evans “Domain-Driven Design: Tackling Complexity in the Heart of Software

+// Feed image presenter
+/*
+ Same as MVVM the presenter does not depend on UIKIt.
+ So same as earlier presenter just received state change events and translate to viewModel data.
+ 1. The data to image converiosn is done via generic image type.
+ 2. ViewModel holds only data no behaviour
+ */